 Treatment of Mosquitoes

 The Maryland Department of Agriculture provides mosquito control services to the Bowie area.
-The mosquito control program for 2021 began with spring larviciding in March.
-The regular season began in May and continued until September 24, 2021.
+The mosquito control program begins in March with spring larviciding in March and will continue until September.

 The program consists of larviciding (control of immature stages of the mosquito), public education about the Asian tiger mosquito, and adult surveillance with possible spraying.